yonglinZ/RSLabel/README.md

 [rslabel-install](https://pan.baidu.com/s/1Eu3-DGivSVMUfGeexfCF8A)   the extraction code is **8tua**

 ##  get started!
-- **build overviews for images.  (it is strongly recommented)** for big images(larger than 300M), building overviews is highly recommended.
+- build overviews for images.
+**for big images(larger than 300M), building overviews is highly recommended.**
 ![](https://github.com/enigma19971/RSLabel/blob/master/build-overview.PNG "build overview")

   you can chose build overviews for single file or a folder